TaroPie1214/MIDIDeck/README.md

 # MIDIDeck

-Use your midi keyboard as a stream deck
+Use your midi keyboard like a stream deck

 # How to build